uoitsci/pi-labs/content/lab/ssdisplay1.md

 ## Exercise

 Now, we are going to write a Python program to test our seven segment display.
+For simplicity, put your code into <span style="font-family: monospace">AdaFruit-Raspberry-Pi-Python-Code/Adafruit_LEDBackpack</span>.
 Write a program that does the following:

 <ol>
     <li>Write a function 'writeDec' which outputs a decimal value [0,9999]</li>